Ghini/ghini.desktop/doc/use_cases-jbq.rst

          <https://github.com/Ghini/ghini.desktop/issues/218>`_.

-- When contacting the developers, they will definitely ask for technical information, or at least to see a screenshot.
+- When contacting the developers, they will definitely ask for technical information, or at least to see a screen-shot.
 Help them help you.

-  ..  admonition:: Taking a screenshot
+  ..  admonition:: Taking a screen-shot
       :class: toggle

-         On Linux there are three ways to create a screenshot, all involve hitting the 'PrtSc' key.
+         On Linux there are three ways to create a screen-shot, all involve hitting the 'PrtSc' key.
 The most practical one is possibly hitting the 'PrtSc' key in combination with Ctrl and Shift.
 This will start an interactive screen copy tool.
 You select a rectangle